Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Experiments

 \subsubsection{Instances and Metric}

-We set $N=7$ and evaluate $100$ cases (50 Random + 50 Crossing), alternating them so that goals of one instance serve as starts of the next for continuous operation.
+We set $N=7$ and evaluate $400$ episodes (200 Random + 200 Crossing), alternating them so that goals of one instance serve as starts of the next for continuous operation.
 The circle radius is $1.5$ (about 15 cm), with axis-wise uniform noise in $[-0.3,0.3]$.
-The metric is the same as in simulation.
+The metric is the same as in the holonomic simulation.
 The timeout threshold is $30$ seconds.